 We must constantly maintain the far superior privilege of knowing God over merely getting something from Him or implementing an action plan….Reorient your focus.
 Don’t bypass the relationship because you’d rather have answers to your questions.

 Priscilla Shirer, Discerning the Voice of God (p.
 107)

 But discovered he was running from God instead.

 Read Genesis 32:22-32.
 This strange encounter seems relatively unusual at first glance.
 What we see is a wrestling match between Jacob and a stranger, who winds up being God Himself.
 Jacob begins the encounter encapsulated with fear and dread about seeing his brother and winds up fighting for a blessing over his life.
 When God decides the fight is done, he dislocates Jacob’s hip and demands to be let go.

-Jacob refuses saying, “I will not let you go unless you bless me (v.26).”
+Jacob refuses to say, “I will not let you go unless you bless me (v.26).”

 Pay close attention.
 When Jacob entered the wrestling floor, he was hesitant to meet his brother Esau.
 He was restless and afraid.
 However, after a night of wrestling it out with God, his attention turned to God’s Word…a word of promise and blessing.

 The same is true for us.
 In our seasons of uncertainty, we can take our requests and questions and fears and yes, anger to God.
-We can wrestle through our challenging times with Him.
+We can wrestle with God through our challenging times.
 The ultimate result is for our good–a humbled spirit and peace with God.
 When God calls you to the wrestling floor…it is an invitation to receive His blessing.
 Don’t give up until He blesses you!

 What do you need today?
 How desperate are you for it?
-Will you wrestle it out with God in order to receive a blessing?
+Will you wrestle with God to receive a blessing?